Scheduled at 9:15am in Lakehouse on Wednesday, November 14 (2018).#17821

 - Open education is about more than lowering textbook costs.

 - Open materials can be adapted and shared with others.

 - Open education can address structural barriers but also challenge dominant perspectives and interrupt bias.

-Alternate Format, Assistive Technology, eBooks, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Uncategorized, Web/Media Access
+Accessible Course Design, Alternate Format, Assistive Technology, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Kaela Parks, M.Ed. . is the Director of Disability Services at Portland Community College.
 She is a former Co-Chair of the AHEAD Standing Committee on Technology, a past Chair of the NASPA Disability Knowledge Community, and a past President of ORAHEAD.
 She was lead trainer for a FIPSE demonstration project aimed at supporting adjunct faculty on rural campuses in the implementation of Universal Design, and was co-editor of the publication titled "Beyond the ADA:Proactive Policy and Practice for Higher Education."
 She frequently offers trainings and presentations on a variety of disability and accessibility related topics.